hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 ## Step 3: On Terraform Cloud, Add the Personal Access Token

 1. On the "Configure settings" step there is one textbox.
-Enter your Azure DevOps Server **personal access token** from Step 2.
+Enter your Azure DevOps Server **Personal Access Token** from Step 2.
 Click the "Continue" button to continue to the next step.

     ![Azure DevOps Server Screenshot: Enter Personal Access Token](./images/azure-devops-server-configure-settings.png)